-The Halifax Humanities Society is pleased to share that we will be opening up our classroom and inviting the public to join us for a very special lecture and Q&A with Dr. Harvey Amani Whitfield as a collaboration with African Heritage Month at Halifax Public Libraries.
-Join us on Tuesday, February 25 at 1 PM in the Terry Symonds Auditorium of the North Memorial Library (2285 Gottingen St) to hear Dr. Whitfield share his research on the life of Statia Hopefield.
+On February 25 at the North Memorial Library, we opened up our classroom and invited the public to join us for a special lecture and Q&A with Dr. Harvey Amani Whitfield as a collaboration with African Heritage Month at Halifax Public Libraries.
+Dr. Whitfield shared about his research on the life of Statia Hopefield and the historical context of slavery in the Maritimes.

 About Dr. Harvey Amani Whitfield